 Chocolate can range in color from a deep dark brown to a reddish brown.
 Color depends on the origin of the cocoa beans, how they were roasted and whether they were Dutch processed.
 Depth of color is not an indication of quality or richness of flavor.

 Then, use your fingers.
 If possible, break off a piece of the chocolate—you should hear a distinct snap.
-This is the sound of stable crystallization breaking cleanly, which means the chocolate was processed and correctly tempered (i.e., prepared by a specific heating and cooling process).
+This is the sound of stable crystallization breaking cleanly, which means the chocolate was processed and correctly tempered (i.e., prepared by a specific heating and cooling process) - a sign of careful craftsmanship.

 Hold the piece of the chocolate between your fingers and notice how quickly it melts.
 Rub your fingers together with the chocolate to test its smoothness.
 Cocoa butter melts more quickly than sugar so the higher the proportion of cocoa butter, the more quickly it will melt.